TheWolfpacker - The Wolfpacker podcast: Postgame reflections

 The Wolfpacker podcast: Postgame reflections

-The Wolfpacker editors Matt Carter and Jacey Zembal digest NC State football's 44-10 loss at top 25 Wake Forest on Saturday afternoon in Winston-Salem, N.C.
+The Wolfpacker editors Matt Carter and Jacey Zembal discuss Georgia Tech's 82-81 overtime victory at NC State on Tuesday at PNC Arena.

 Some of the topics included: